The Interactive Sum Choice Number of Graphs: Conclusions and open problems

 As is often the case when a new problem is introduced, this paper raises more questions than it solves.
 The key open question arising from this work is to prove Conjecture \ref{conj:all-non-complete}, namely that if $G$ is not a complete graph then $\isc(G) < \xsc(G)$; a first step would be to attempt to prove the conjecture for further graph classes, for example $k$-degenerate graphs, chordal graphs, planar graphs, cographs or graphs of bounded treewidth.
 Since graphs with high degeneracy are known to have high choice number~\cite{Nogaaaa} with a proof that only really uses arguments around one arbitrary vertex, it might be worth trying to prove similarly that they have (very) high sum choice number.
 In turn, that would be a step towards Conjecture~\ref{conj:all-non-complete} for graphs with high degeneracy.

 It would also be interesting to investigate further just how much these two quantities can differ; in particular, the upper bounds on the interactive sum choice number that we have obtained for unbalanced bipartite graphs and grids are unlikely to be tight, so it seems natural to seek better bounds for these graph classes.
 A natural next step is to attempt to find further classes of graphs for which the difference between the sum choice number and the interactive sum choice number is a growing function of the number of vertices.
-Our proof that Conjecture~\ref{conj:all-non-complete} holds for sc-greedy graphs actually seems to indicate that sc-greedy graphs may well form such a class.
 On the other hand, what can we say about the structure of graphs for which the difference between the sum choice number and interactive sum choice number is bounded by some constant independent of the number of vertices?

 In addressing any of these questions, it would be extremely helpful to understand how to use cut-edges, cut-vertices, modules, joins, and similar decompositions of graphs.
 Also, tools to prove lower bounds on the interactive sum choice number are sorely missing.